-IAS 33 - Earnings per Share stipulates that if an entity presents both consolidated and separate financial statements, it will be required to present the earnings per share only on the basis of the consolidated information.
+IAS 33 - Earnings Per Share stipulates that if an entity presents both consolidated and separate financial statements, it will be required to present the earnings per share only on the basis of the consolidated information.
 If the entity chooses to present the earnings per share based on its separate financial statements, it is required to present the information about the earnings per share only in the statement of comprehensive income.

-In this case, the Group will not present the earnings per share in the consolidated financial statements.
+The company chose to present the earnings per share in these separate financial statements.